MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

 **IMPORTANT NOTES**

 The processing time of all of the tools is directly related to the size of the project & size/number of cross-sections.
 Large scale projects with many cross-sections can take hours or even days to complete.
+Clipping both your water well points and lithology tables to only include the wells that you would like included within your cross-section wil significantly reduce processing time.
 This time will hopefully be reduced in the future through code optimizations and updates.

 Example (Medium):
 Cross-Section All Steps Tool